Clued In Rome – The Concise and Opinionated Guide to the City 2026

 Buy a hat in a store that opened in 1857 – August 2022

 A purchase at Troncarelli Hats in Rome makes you part of history.
 This fantastic shop, filled with every type of hat a gentleman or lady could want, is stuffed floor to ceiling and at first glace can seem overwhelming.
 It’s not a large shop, just a very full one.
 If you have something specific in mind, that will help.
 Bring home a fabulous Italian hat that you’ll enjoy for years.
 We think a grey felt fedora might be just the thing.
 The shop is located at Located at 15 Via della Cuccagna just south of Piazza Navona.
+(This place can be a bit overpriced, however!)
 For fun shopping and more than a few incredible experiences, grab a copy of our new Bored in Rome.

 Where to grab a delicious lunch on the cheap – July 2022